xlwings/xlwings-server/docs/quickstart.md

 You can either create a development environment or deploy to "production":

-- **Development environment**: makes it easy to play around with your own functions, but is only accessible to a single developer.
+::::{tab-set}
-- **Production environment**: enables multiple users to explore xlwings Server by experimenting with the included examples.
-Making changes or adding own functions requires a re-deployment.
+:::{tab-item} Development

-### Development environment
+A development environment makes it easy to play around with your own functions, but is only accessible to a single developer.
 There are many different ways to create a development environment.
 Some of the more popular options include:

 - [](github_codespaces.md): play around with a development environment in the cloud without having to install anything locally.